Ecuador

 Geography, Environment, & Weather

-Ecuador is situated in the west of South America, bordering Columbia to the north, and Peru to the south and east.
-Colombia has 2,237 kilometres of coastline and covers a total area of 283,561 square kilometres, including the Galapagos Islands.
-Ecuador has four distinct geographical regions, the Costa (coast), Sierra (mountains), the jungles of Oriente, and the Galapagos Islands.
+Ecuador, located in western South America, shares borders with Colombia to the north and Peru to the south and east, boasting 2,237 kilometers of coastline and spanning 283,561 square kilometers, which includes the renowned Galapagos Islands.
+The country is characterized by four distinct geographical regions: the Costa (coast), the Sierra (mountains), the lush jungles of Oriente, and the unique Galapagos Islands.

 World Heritage sites